 DECISION OF THE BOARD

-- This is his fourth appearance before the Board.
+- This is his third appearance before the Board.

 - Mr Young has been involved in the criminal justice system since he was 16.
 He is now 37.
 His first appearances were in the Youth Court in 1998 in relation to offending in the previous year.

-- Mr Young has an eight-page criminal history.
-It is predominantly for offences of dishonesty, but he also has convictions for serious drug-related offending, driving offences, breaches, two previous convictions for attempting to pervert the course of justice, and further convictions for manslaughter and for injuring in circumstances where, if death had occurred, it would have been manslaughter.
+- He has an eight-page criminal history.
+It is predominantly for offences of dishonesty, but he also has convictions for serious drug-related offending, driving offences, breaches, two previous convictions for attempting to pervert the course of justice and convictions for manslaughter and for injuring in circumstances where if death had occurred, it would have been manslaughter.

-- Mr Young completed the Drug Treatment Programme (DTP) on 27 October with a good report and it was also noted that a significant change had been noted in Mr Young since he returned from that programme.
+- He completed the DTP on 27 October with a good report. [withheld], the experienced PCO who was present today, commented on the significant change he had noted in Mr Young since he came back from that programme.
 Whereas previously he was regularly filing complaints about Corrections decisions and Corrections staff, he has now stopped doing so.

-- Through his counsel, Mr Phelps, Mr Young sought release on parole.
+- Through his counsel, [withheld], Mr Young sought release on parole.

-- At the hearing on 29 November 2017, the Board was concerned about his extensive and versatile history of offending and the part that drugs have played in it.
-The Board was also concerned about his manipulative behaviour as evidenced in his repeat convictions for attempting to pervert the course of justice.
-Based on these concerns, the Board asked for a psychological assessment to determine whether the RoC*Rol score accurately reflected his true risk and, if not, what it is.
-The Board also asked for guidance on his risk factors and whether the treatment he has undertaken in custody so far is sufficient to address that risk.
-If that was not the case, the Board needed recommendations as to further treatment, whether in custody or the community, and also required an assessment of the strength of his release plan.
+- We are concerned about his extensive and versatile history of offending and the part that drugs have played in it.
+We are also concerned about his manipulative behaviour, as evidenced in his repeat convictions for attempting to pervert the course of justice.
+We therefore require a psychological assessment to determine whether the RoC*Rol score accurately reflects his true risk and, if not, what it is.
+We would also be assisted by guidance on his risk factors and whether the treatment he has undertaken in custody so far is sufficient to address that risk.
+If not, we need recommendations as to further treatment, whether in custody or the community.
+We also require an assessment of the strength of his release plan.